maximilianone/Tutorials/tutorials/iot-edge-extension-helm/iot-edge-extension-helm.md

     >You have to select in the **Bind to Services** area the **Edge Gateway Service** because the extension you are deploying with this tutorial is interfacing with the APIs exposed by the **Edge Gateway Service**.
 In case your custom implementation is using the **Persistence Service** APIs you must select **Persistence Service** in the drop down.

     >You can also bind your service to both if the service is invoking **Persistence Service** and **Edge Gateway Service** APIs.
-You can found further references in the  section in the Extension Service official documentation.
+You can found further references in the [Consuming Dependent Services](https://help.sap.com/viewer/latest/70108a557bb24b5da8e0ac9cfb344067/2112a/en-US/c0c2743fee0d460390dc0037ede327e1.html) section in the Extension Service official documentation.

 5. Press **Create** to create the service.